That time Rick Ross filmed a music video in a Lagos slum

-American rapper (and music executive) Rick Ross shot the latest version of the music video for his “Hold me Back” song mostly in Obalende, a poor section of Lagos, Nigeria’s commercial capital.
+American rapper (and music executive) Rick Ross shot the latest version of the music video for his “Hold Me Back” record in Obalende, a poor section of Lagos, Nigeria’s commercial capital.

-It’s unclear what Ross — who has featured a music video with Nigerian pop stars before and has traveled elsewhere on the continent — or the directors of the video, listed as DRE Films & SpiffTV Films, tried to say with this video.
+Ross has featured in a music video with Nigerian pop stars before (he did a guest verse on “Beautiful Onyinye” by the P-Square brothers) which music video was mostly shot on a yacht) and has traveled elsewhere on the continent.
+It is not unclear what the directors of the Lagos themed “Hold me back” wanted to communicate with this video.
 Is it a statement against Igbo claims about the Biafran War in which nearly 3 million people lost their lives?
-(Boima says he is certain Ross doesn’t really know anything about Biafra.)
-Or is this about Ross being a fan of soccer now, especially of the Nigerian national team?
+Boima Tucker says he is certain Ross doesn’t really know anything about Biafra.
+Is this about Ross being a fan of soccer now, especially of the Nigerian national team?
+We are not sure.

 This is SO DISGUSTING, are we at war, why are we portrayed as barbaric.
 FAT RICK ROSS, go to hell.